Trail Designs Caldera Keg-F Stove System

 Even better, it solves the two challenges historically plaguing multifuel stoves: lackluster performance in canister mode, and clunky conversion processes with too many steps or pieces.
 In controlled conditions, it beat every other multifuel stove in boil-time tests with canisters, and compared favorably with (and even beat some) dedicated canister stoves, especially in cold temps.
 That’s unprecedented, and it’s due to engineering that inverts the canister and burns the fuel evenly.
 The technology, called AirControl, adjusts the oxygen/fuel mix to prevent the steep tail-off commonly seen as fuel pressure drops.
 And switching modes only requires two steps: swapping jets on the head of the fuel line, and attaching the new nozzle to the fuel pump (liquid gas) or canister.

-Testers had two gripes—priming can be futzy, and you must take care not to lose several small parts—but overall they agreed with an editor who called it “the new benchmark for stove versatility.” $140; 11.5 oz. (liquid-fuel mode); 9.5 oz. (canister-fuel mode); cascadedesigns.comThe Caldera Keg-F Stove System utilizes the popular Caldera conical windscreen.
-It is designed to support and completely surround the supplied (recycled Australian) pot, and completely capture 100% of the heat produced by the supplied alcohol (or optional solid fuel) stove.
+Testers had two gripes—priming can be futzy, and you must take care not to lose several small parts—but overall they agreed with an editor who called it “the new benchmark for stove versatility.” $140; 11.5 oz. (liquid-fuel mode); 9.5 oz. (canister-fuel mode); cascadedesigns.comThe Caldera Keg-F Stove System utilizes a conical windscreen designed to support and completely surround the supplied (recycled Australian) pot, and completely capture 100% of the heat produced by the supplied alcohol (or optional solid fuel) stove.
 The system includes all the pieces you see here and is designed to provide the ultimate in wind protection, fuel efficiency and stability for the ultralight backpacker.
-(Optional insulated stuff-sack also available)